 |August 2012||Cruise Illness / Norovirus Outbreaks|

 August 2012, CDC reported on voyage Aug 24 to 31, a major Norovirus outbreak (gastrointestinal illness) infected 153 passengers (of all 2129, or 7%) and 6 crew (of all 812, or 0,7%).
-All the sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins.
+All the sick suffered from Noro virus symptoms (vomiting, diarrhoea) and were quarantined to their cabins.
 The ship was operating on a 7-day Canada and Alaska cruise from Seattle WA.

 |17 July 2012||Crew / Passenger Deaths|

 On July 17, 2012, a 62-year-old male passenger died ashore in Alaska.
 The deceased Michael Ray Fullerton was on a self-organized Alaskan kayaking excursion on Mendenhall Lake (near Mendenhall Glacier, 3 ml / 5 km north of Juneau AK).
 He and 3 members of his family were on a river kayak when it overturned.
-The man got tired and couldn’t paddle anymore, so the touring group decided to tie all kayaks together.
-His kayak somehow overturned, and he fell into the ice cold water.
+The man got tired and couldn’t paddle anymore, so the touring group decided to tie all the kayaks together.
+His kayak somehow overturned, and he fell into the ice-cold water.

 When they found and brought him to the shore, he was in the water for ~30 min, and already not breathing.
 A local fireman tried CPR, but unsuccessfully.
 The man was pronounced dead at the Juneau’s Bartlett Regional Hospital.
 The other of the kayaking group were treated for mild hypothermia.